ibm-cloud-docs/dns-svcs/platform-metrics.md

 |----------|-------------|
 |`ibm_dns_svcs_cr_location_health` | crid, accountid, instanceid, locationip|
 |`ibm_dns_svcs_cr_dp_health`|crid, accountid, instanceid, locationip|
-{: caption="Table 4.
-Custom resolver summary metrics" caption-side="bottom"}
+{: caption="Custom resolver summary metrics" caption-side="bottom"}

 Where:
 * `ibm_dns_svcs_cr_location_health` is a metric that helps determine the health of critical applications in a custom resolver location.
 The values are 0 for unhealthy and 1 for healthy.